 That’s it.
 Don’t forget to bring a small bag with you; the best places to go don’t have trash bins, so a bag is always handy to clean after yourself, and with a simple tool you can also leave the place a little better than how you found it.

-I’ve been reading Justin Warner’s excellent cooking book The laws of cooking: and how to break them.
 I tried to make an extreme summary of the laws, and represent them as Venn diagrams, where each set in the diagram is a set of flavours that work well together according to the book.
 Do not worry, it’s not a spoiler: the book is still very worth buying.

 I was expecting something more complicated to show up: only 3 flavours belong to more than one set (if we don’t count “Salty”, which goes well with everything).
 And this is including a slight personal “update” to the laws that I made, by splitting the “sour” flavour in two different flavours: “sweet” and “acid”.
-Also, for those of you that try to avoid fat foods, I have bad news.

 Lithium-ion batteries are everywhere and they are awesome also for hobbyist projects.
 I’ve been tempted more than once to use old smartphone batteries in my projects, but recharging them might be a problem.